 The claims experience of our Tailor-Made plans will affect the premium.

 Medical Inflation will be factored in the calculation of premiums.
 This represents the increase across a broad spectrum of medical treatments and the year on year increase in treatment delivery costs across the world.

-You will receive a folder containing a Certificate of Insurance and Membership Card for each insured family member, a Membership Guide, Guide to Making a Claim and Claim Forms.
+You will receive a Certificate of Insurance and Membership Card for each insured family member, a Membership Guide, a Membership Guide Supplement, a Guide to Making a Claim and Claim Forms.

 No, changes to the contract can only be made at renewal.
 The only exception is if the policyholder is moving to a country which falls into a new area of cover in which case, the area of cover can be increased.

 A change in currency can be made at renewal but it will result in you having to apply for a new policy with terms and conditions of a new policy being applicable.

 Policy changes (level of cover, area of cover, excess) can be made at renewal, subject to acceptance.
 The premium currency can be changed at renewal but where moratorium underwriting applies this will also change the start date of the moratorium.
 Where full medical underwriting applies, you will need to apply for a new policy.